isambard-sc/conch/docs/config.rst

    This must be set to the path on disk where the private SSH key is stored.

-.. confval:: platforms
+.. confval:: resources
    :type: Table

-   The name of the table should be a string of the name of the :term:`platform`.
+   The name of the table should be a string of the name of the :term:`resource`.
    It must contain the following keys:

    .. confval:: alias